arcus/education_modules/visual_vocab_of_geospatial_data/visual_vocab_of_geospatial_data.md

 narrator: UK English Female
 title: Maps: the Visual Vocabulary of Geospatial Data
 comment:  This is a general overview of how geospatial data can be presented visually using maps.
-long_description: Although maps can be extremely effective ways to receive information with limited specialized knowledge, creating them requires some specialized vocabulary.
-This modules if for learners who want to move beyond reading maps and are considering making their own maps.
+long_description: Although maps can be extremely effective ways to receive information with only limited prerequisite specialized knowledge, creating them requires some specialized vocabulary.
+This modules is for learners who want to move beyond reading maps and are considering making their own maps.
 estimated_time: ?? minutes

 @learning_objectives

 After completion of this module, learners will be able to:

-- discuss benefits and pitfalls of using maps to present data
 - describe types of geospatial data
 - identify common types of maps